kylesull30/GradesCalculator/Assignment6/UseCaseModel.md

 	2.1 The application is on the QR Code Scanner screen after the user presses the "+" or "-" button.

-	2.2 The user touches the "X" button.
+	2.2 The customer touches the "X" button.

 	2.3 The QR Code Scanner closes.

 	2.4 The application returns to the shopping mode screen.

-	2.5 The user touches the "X" button.
+	2.5 The customer touches the "X" button.

 	2.6 The application closes.